saucelabs/sauce-docs/docs/secure-connections/sauce-connect/faq.md

 If you're new to Sauce Connect Proxy or troubleshooting, this list of frequently asked questions can help you with what you need to know.

 ## What outbound ports do I need open for Sauce Connect Proxy?

 Sauce Connect can only communicate with Sauce Labs via `port 443`.
 This is not configurable.

+## What is the difference between port:443 and --proxy <host:port>?

+`port:443` is HTTPS, is the universal default port for https traffic.
+You need to open this on your firewall to use Sauce Connect.
+Any page with a SSL/TLS certificate would be secured using HTTPS.

+`--proxy` is where you specify the `hostname:port` number of the destination where all Sauce Connect Proxy traffic should be forwarded.
+Some companies have it setup where you MUST pass traffic through a proxy to reach the internet.
+You can configure this on the command line using the [--proxy](/dev/cli/sauce-connect-proxy/#--proxy) flag.

 ## How can I share a Sauce Connect Proxy tunnel between multiple accounts?